jonashackt/mac-to-linux/README.md

 Download the matching ISO here https://manjaro.org/download/

 Format the `.iso` file into a USB stick.
 If you're on a Mac e.g. use https://etcher.balena.io.

+If you're on Linux or Windows have a look at https://wiki.manjaro.org/index.php/Burn_an_ISO_File#Writing_to_a_USB_Stick_in_Linux

+There's also an easy to use gui tool from Suse: https://github.com/openSUSE/imagewriter

 If you already have a Linux with Gnome running, you can use the `Disks` utility: Start `Disks`, select your USB stick, click on the two gears icons and select `Restore Partition Image`.
 Now find your downloaded e.g. `manjaro-gnome-23.1.3-240113-linux66.iso` from your file system and hit `Restore Image`: